 - Sea salt

-- 6 pints of canola oil for deep frying.
+- Canola oil for deep frying.

 Here’s how I cut them to get the right size.
 Halve the potato lengthwise, then quarter it lengthwise.
 Cut each quarter in half lengthwise, then each eighth size piece in half again.
 Each potato should yield 16 long chips.